Sureshpatil4348/Fxlabs.ai_Back_end/ALERTS.md

 Why you might not see non-RSI triggers yet
 - No active alerts: Ensure rows exist in Supabase for `heatmap_tracker_alerts` and `heatmap_indicator_tracker_alerts` with `is_active=true` and non-empty `pairs` (max 3).
-- Thresholds too strict: For Heatmap, start with Buy≥70 / Sell≥30.
+- Thresholds too strict: For Heatmap, start with Buy≥70 / Sell≤30.
 With RSI-based Buy%, some symbols may sit mid-band for long periods on higher TFs.
-- Arm/disarm gating: A side disarms after a crossing trigger and only rearms after leaving the zone (below threshold−5).
+- Arm/disarm gating: Buy disarms after a BUY trigger and rearms once RSI < (buy_threshold−5); Sell disarms after a SELL trigger and rearms once RSI > (sell_threshold+5).
 - Closed-bar cadence: Evaluation runs every 5 minutes but uses closed bars per TF; low TFs see more opportunities.